OpolotDaniel/OpolotDaniel.github.io/README.md

 My PhD dissertation was titled ‘The evolution of beliefs and strategic behaviour’.
 While my PhD was mainly theoretical, I am currently combining my theoretical work with empirical studies of research collaboration networks.

 I am in the job market for the academic year of 2018-2019.
-I will be attending the European Economic Association meeting for interviews in Naples, Italy in December 2018.

 [CV]({{ site.url }}/CV_OPOLOT.D.pdf)